800k+ happy gamers

 Most of the game hosting companies that supply servers for the Project Cars game will also support the second title.

 Another hardcore racing simulator like Project Cars is Assetto Corsa.
 On average, twice as many people are playing Assetto Corsa than the Project Cars franchise of games with the reviews on Steam also coming out slightly better.
+But why you might ask?
+Well this racing simulator gives the players more freedom in-game.

 No updates or DLC have been written by us for Project Cars.